Duddingston: History

-Ethnicity
+Between 1998 and 2016 Duddingston Kirk Gardens, and sometimes the kirk itself, were used as an Edinburgh Festival Fringe venue by Theatre Alba, the theatre company founded by Charles Nowosielski and Richard Cherns.
+Its first production there was a revival of Netta B. Reid's A Shepherd Beguiled, which was performed again there in 2016.
+In 2002, the company introduced work for children under the direction of Clunie Mackenzie and Keith Hutcheon.
+Between 2003 and 2018, Nowosielski produced four Passion Plays, which were performed on Easter Sundays at locations around the village.

 Local attractions

 The Sheep Heid Inn, usually referred to as the "Sheep's Heid", is said to be Scotland's oldest pub, dating from 1360.
 It is named after a snuff box either embellished with, or in the shape of a ram's head presented to the landlord by King James VI in 1580.

 Since 1923, the loch has been a wildlife reserve, managed by the Scottish Wildlife Trust.
 It contains a variety of wildfowl and reedbeds.
-The loch is part of Holyrood Park which is 'owned' by the Scottish Ministers.
+The loch is part of Holyrood Park which is owned by the Scottish Ministers.
 The Scottish Wildlife Trust purchased the adjacent land at Bawsinch in 1971 and expanded the bird sanctuary into this area.

 Dr Neil's Garden is located between Duddingston Kirk and the Loch.
-Andrew and Nancy Neil were awarded the Queen Elizabeth, the Queen Mother Medal by the Royal Caledonian Horticultural Society.
+Doctors Andrew and Nancy Neil were awarded the Queen Elizabeth, the Queen Mother Medal by the Royal Caledonian Horticultural Societyfor their practice and research in medicinal plants.